 Number of Conditions

-Multiple pre-existing conditions compound the premium loading.
-Each additional condition is assessed individually, and the combined loading can be substantial.
-The interaction between conditions (e.g. diabetes plus cardiovascular disease) may increase the assessment further.
+Declaring multiple pre-existing conditions compounds the premium loading.
+Each additional condition is evaluated, and the combined loading can be considerable.
+Where conditions interact, such as diabetes alongside cardiovascular disease, the risk assessment may increase beyond a simple addition of individual loadings.

 🌏